izzetxyz/Instagram-to-Discord---Python-Bot-Easy/README.md

 - Set USERNAMES to usernames accounts you want to monitor.
 Example: ['nike','adidas']
 - Set WEBHOOK to Discord account webhook url.
 To know how, just Google: "how to create webhook discord".
 - Set SLEEPTIME to the time in seconds in between each check for a new post.
 600 is 10 minutes The time you recommend is 10 minutes.
 Using otherwise, you will exceed the Instagram limit and you will have to wait for a while.

+If your config is okey just do it and run your bot.

+- py instagramtodiscord.py or python instagramtodiscord.py or python3 instagramtodiscord.py

 ## Collaborations: